Guardians vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Guardians have a record of 1-2.
+- The Guardians have played as the favorite in six of their past 10 games and have gone 3-3 in those contests.

-- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total two times.
+- In their last 10 games with a total, the Guardians and their opponents have failed to hit the over eight times.

-- Oddsmakers have not posted a runline in any of the Guardians' past 10 matchups.
+- Bookmakers have not set a spread for any of the Guardians' last 10 games.
+Cleveland's past three contests have finished below the total, and the average over/under in that stretch was 8.

 Guardians Betting Records & Stats

-- The Guardians have been chosen as underdogs in 10 games this year and have walked away with the win five times (50%) in those games.
+- The Guardians have been favored on the moneyline 18 total times this season.
+They've finished 9-9 in those games.

-- Cleveland has played as an underdog of +145 or more once this season and lost that game.
+- In games it has played as moneyline favorites with odds of -145 or shorter, Cleveland has a 5-5 record (winning 50% of its games).

-- The Guardians have an implied victory probability of 40.8% according to the moneyline set for this matchup.
+- The Guardians have an implied moneyline win probability of 59.2% in this contest.

-- So far this season, Cleveland and its opponents have hit the over in 11 of its 28 games with a total.
+- Cleveland has had an over/under set by oddsmakers 29 times, and have combined with opponents to go over the total in 11 of those games (11-17-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.